 Virtualization minimizes the number of physical servers an organization needs.
 IT leaders can maximize a single server’s resources by creating multiple virtual servers from that single point of hardware.

 In addition to downsizing the amount of on-site hardware, organizations can also reduce overall usage of the hardware they do intend to keep.
-Virtualization enables a “use only what you need when you need it” approach and therefore lowers maintenance needs, downtime, and electricity overtime.
+Virtualization enables a “use only what you need when you need it” approach and therefore lowers maintenance needs, downtime, and electricity over time.

 Virtual machines are also hardware-agnostic, meaning that it is possible to run any machine on any hardware.
 There is no need to keep multiple physical machines to accommodate several proprietary services when a single machine can accomplish everything through virtualization.

 Disaster can strike an IT environment at any time in the form of natural incidents or malicious attacks.
 Another benefit of virtualization is that it greatly simplifies the backup aspect of disaster recovery (DR).
-Each VMs can take regular snapshots, ensuring that the most current data is always available.
+Each VM can take regular snapshots, ensuring that the most current data is always available.

 Testing is another important consideration, not so much for DR but rather for disaster prevention.
 It is often preferable to test in a virtual environment so as to not affect the core hardware if an error occurs.
-Testing in a VMs also ensures easy access to snapshots for quick reversion.
+Testing in VMs also ensures easy access to snapshots for quick reversion.

 When a disaster does occur, the high volume of snapshots available from various VMs enables a highly efficient recovery.
 There is always at least one recent snapshot from which to quickly get the VMs back up and running.